-- You could consider paying for private support services.
+- You could consider paying for services that aren't government-funded.

-- If your circumstances change and your needs become greater, you may be reassessed for this program.
+- If your circumstances change and your needs increase, you may be reassessed for this program.

 - If your care needs are greater than low level support can offer, My Aged Care will arrange for an assessment to determine the best aged care option for you.